Help us develop future approaches to managing diabetes in people with cancer

 Thanks for your contributions, this is what we have done so far:

-• Started a quality improvement project to improve how clinicians communicate the risk of high blood sugars with people affected by cancer during their cancer treatment.
+• Started a quality improvement project to find better ways to support people who are at risk of high blood sugars during cancer treatment.

 • Community engagement with people from Black African, African Caribbean and South Asian ethnicity to improve their involvement and ensure that their views are also considered.